-Gerald L. Curtis is Burgess Professor of Political Science at Columbia University, former Director of Columbia’s Weatherhead East Asian Institute, and Distinguished Research Fellow at the Tokyo Foundation.
+Gerald L. Curtis became Chair of the Foundation’s Board of Directors in 2019.
+He is also Burgess Professor Emeritus of Political Science at Columbia University, former Director of Columbia’s Weatherhead East Asian Institute, and Distinguished Research Fellow at the Tokyo Foundation.

 Professor Curtis is the author of numerous books and articles written in both English and Japanese including Seiji to Sanma-Nihon to Kurashite 45 nen (Politics and Saury: 45 Years Living with Japan), The Logic of Japanese Politics, The Japanese Way of Politics, and Election Campaigning Japanese Style.
 His columns appear frequently in newspapers and journals around the globe.
 Fluent in Japanese, he is a frequent guest on Japan’s Sunday morning news discussion programs.